Learn to Hunt

 For more information on P index-based plans.

 Confinement feeding operations must continue to comply with other manure application requirements, including separation distances and applying manure without polluting state waters.
 For more information, see the section on manure applicator certification.
+Larger confinement feeding operations (more than 500 animal unit capacity) must also have an approved manure management plan and use a certified manure applicator to apply manure.

 Producers are required by state law to keep records for five years of manure application and make them available to DNR for review.
 There are some record keeping requirements for commercial manure applicators as well.
 For more information, see land application of manure.
 The DNR provides a recordkeeping form which producers can use, form 542-8002 or 542-8002.